olizilla/oli.zilla.org.uk/_posts/2010-11-05-selenium-and-castro-testing-the-canvas.markdown

 	show("3")       // lifts the pins to diplay a 3 glyph show(3 << 5)    // bit shifing pin lifting, ye haa.

 So in this case a Selenuim test can write expressions to the terminal, simulating user interactions.

-In a similar fashion Brightcove has a js interface to their video player and instrumentation to fire events during playback.
-This allows the, to write Selenuim tests that trigger playback and then assert that the video started playing by listening for the events.
+An online video provider has a js interface to their video player and instrumentation to fire events during playback.
+This allows for Selenuim tests that trigger playback and then assert that the video started playing by listening for the events.

 > "It's kinda like particle accelerators.
 You have to press the fire button and watch for the backsplatter to know you just smashed atoms"